constantinius/docker-workshop/lesson-04/README.md

 - Build the image from the Dockerfile and tag it as `multi-hello`
 - Run the image to see if it worked

+- Bonus points
+  - How big is the final image?
+How much space have we saved?